 A. Choosing a career is an important milestone in a young person’s life.
-Yes, parents / guardians can sit in on all consultation meetings in order to find a career coach that suits their young person / student, if they feel it will not effect the person / student from expressing their point of view or indeed themselves.
+Yes, parents/guardians can sit in on all consultation meetings in order to source a suitable career guidance coach initially and then help their teenager identify an ideal, realistic career if they feel it will not affect the person/student from expressing their point of view or indeed themselves.

-A. Each intense, busy session / meeting involved in choosing a career has a maximum duration of 1.5 – 2 hours after which time they have taken in all of what they can.
-There is also some homeplay / homework between each meeting / session as it is important that people complete some of the exercises privately and in a quite, tranquil place of their choice.
-They are making decisions that will change their life – so when they find a career coach, they are taking an important first step.
+A. Each intense, busy session/meeting involved in choosing a career has a maximum duration of 1.5 – 2 hours after which time they have taken in all of what they can.
+There is also some home play/homework between each meeting/session as it is important that people complete some of the exercises privately and in a quiet, tranquil place of their choice.
+They are making decisions that will change their life.

-A. Number of meetings / sessions vary and are dependent on the specific needs and required intervention and can be up to 3 sessions.
+A. The number of meetings/sessions vary and are dependent on the specific needs and required intervention and can be up to 3-5 sessions.

 Q.How much are your fees?

-A. We provide an initial FREE Consultation to help an individual in choosing a career.
+A. We provide an initial FREE Consultation to understand your academic and career challenges.